luxe/unilang/README.md

 # ᴜɴɪʟᴀɴɢ
 Unilang is a universal programming language.
-It is the unification of all programming concepts without syntax.
+It is the unification of programming concepts without syntax.
 It is a higher level language above all high level languages.
 It was built to improve the efficiency of the modern software engineer.